Single-Particle Universality of the Many-Body Spectral Form Factor

-In this Letter, we introduce many-body random circuit models which describe chaotic single-particle dynamics and whose form factors can be computed exactly without any simplifying approximations or limits.
-For circuit parameters drawn from the CUE, we report a simple analytic form for the SFF which consists of a sequence of exponential ramps.
-After discussing this result and its consequences, we conjecture and numerically verify scaling ansatz for other circular ensembles.
+In this Letter, we analyze models of non-interacting fermions and argue that their \textit{many-body} statistics can be studied exactly.
+The exactness of our results makes these models strong candidates to analyze the onset of many-body random matrix universality in the presence of interactions; rigorously analyzing the non-interacting regime is an essential first step in this direction.
+To that end, we compute the SFFs of our fermion models using exact numerical and analytical approaches.
+For circuit parameters drawn from the circular unitary ensemble (CUE), we report a simple analytic form for the SFF at integer times which consists of a sequence of exponential ramps.
+After discussing this result and its consequences, we conjecture and numerically verify scaling ansatz for the circular orthogonal and symplectic ensembles (COE and CSE, respectively).
 Finally, we argue that our results can be applied to interacting Hamiltonian and Floquet systems, including a kicked Ising model which we analyze numerically.
 Our results hence open new possibilities for detecting single-particle chaos in many-body spectra and dynamics.

 \lsec{Model} Our model draws inspiration from Refs.~\cite{Winer2020,Liao2020}, which studied the many-body spectral statistics of chaotic single-particle Hamiltonians.
 Instead, we consider unitary circuits with parameters taken from a circular ensemble; for concreteness, we focus here on the CUE.
 A member of the circuit ensemble is constructed by first drawing an $L\times L$ unitary, $U$, from the CUE and obtaining its eigenvalues, written as $\lambda_{j}=e^{i\theta_{j}}$ ($j=1,2,\dots,L$), where $\theta_j\in\left[-\pi,\pi\right)$.
 The single-particle quasienergies, $\theta_j$, then define the many-body unitary